 In your small groups please select a reporter/recorder that will report back to the main group.
-Please discuss the following questions:
+Please discuss the following questions: Reflecting on the case answer the following questions:

 What are her integration needs?
 What do you think are priorities?